-(EE) Visible emissions from the baghouse are observed daily using procedures in accordance with 40 CFR 60, Appendix A, Method 22\ and normal or abnormal emissions are recorded.
-In the event abnormal emissions are observed for greater than six (6) minutes in duration, the following shall occur:

-(aa) The baghouse shall be inspected.

-(bb) Corrective actions, such as replacing or reseating bags, are initiated, when necessary.

-(FF) The baghouse is inspected quarterly when vented to the atmosphere.

-(GG) The owner or operator keeps the following records:
+- (EE) Visible emissions from the baghouse are observed daily using procedures in accordance with 40 CFR 60, Appendix A, Method 22 and normal or abnormal emissions are recorded.
+In the event abnormal - (aa) The baghouse shall be inspected. - (bb) Corrective actions, such as replacing or reseating bags, are initiated, when necessary. - (FF) The baghouse is inspected quarterly when vented to the atmosphere. - (GG) The owner or operator keeps the following records: - (aa) Records documenting the date when the baghouse redirected indoors or to the atmosphere.